 He established Valise Print Artisans in 2017; he is creative director and is responsible for project development.
 Valise creates and publishes books on art, design, and lifestyle.

-Glenn authored, photographed, and designed Shelburne Farms: House, Gardens, Farm, and Barns (Rizzoli, 2017) and Simon Pearce: Design for Living (Rizzoli, 2016).
-He is coauthor, photographer, and designer of A Way of Living (Simon Pearce, 2009) and Pastoral (2005–2012).
-He is designer and editor for A New Pastoral, an online resource dedicated to featuring stories of Vermont’s creative and cultural landscape.
+In his recent work, Glenn has authored, photographed, and designed Shelburne Farms: House, Gardens, Farm, and Barns (Rizzoli, 2017) and Simon Pearce: Design for Living (Rizzoli, 2016).
+He was also the coauthor, photographer, and designer of A Way of Living (Simon Pearce, 2009) and Pastoral (2005–2012).
+He is currently the creative director and editor for A New Pastoral, an online resource and printed journal.